 Young people programmes Who we support Dale's story I’d been a single parent for four years so a lot of that time was spent at home with my autistic son, Rhys.
 I was at the job centre one day and Grant approached me and told me a bit about himself, about how he was an ex-athlete and he was now running a course for young adults to help them get what they want out of life.
 From day one on the course I felt I was really good friends with Grant, he really helped me and gave me praise for what I was doing at home with my son.
 That really helped me and pushed me forward a lot.
 After Get on Track finished, there was a time when I was deciding what to do, but during this time I often dressed up as Spiderman for Rhys and then one day I decided to get in touch with the local hospital.
 I collected 400 Easter Eggs and lots of books and then dressed as Spiderman I went into the children’s wards to give them away.
 The response I got from the kids was pretty cool and that gave me the idea to set up my business.
-It’s gone crazy!
-I have a successful business now running children’s parties and whenever I do a party I put some of the funds I raise into a little bucket and the funds I raise from that, I use for holding parties or events for disabled children or children with autism.
-It’s good to see them in the community and having a nice time.
+Ten Year Anniversary Update Going into the hospital as Spiderman gave me the idea to set up my business.
+Ever since then my life has gone crazy!
+I have a successful business now running children’s parties and I also make personal appearances at cinemas, charity events and bowling parties.
+I volunteer for the NHS and visit the children at the Queen’s Medical Centre in Nottingham every Thursday and I also volunteer as a family mentor now for a company called Small Steps, Big Changes helping run sessions for children and parents.
+Through this I’ve been nominated for awards and got to meet amazing people like Paralympian Stephanie Millward.
 If I hadn’t met Grant that day in the job centre, I wouldn’t be doing what I am today, I wouldn’t have had the confidence to start my business.
 The Get on Track course really helped me achieve what I wanted out of life.
 Watch the video below to see how Get on Track helped Dale.